 “In some ways it’s less connected to the city and more to the shire,” he says.
 “It’s about individuals going out and finding opportunities in places like Jamaica and Grenada and there’s a regional pattern as to where they go.
 There’s a whole cliché about Scottish people being clannish but there were micro networks – someone goes from Aberdeen then they tell someone else.”

 Like Gilbert Ramsay, many put the money earned in the colonies to good use back home, with the University of Aberdeen still handling a number of bequests that were started with money made in the colonial-era West Indies.
 And while the stories from the Central Belt are of people who were already rich augmenting their wealth using unpaid labour on seized land, the pattern in the north of the country is more of people exploiting opportunities abroad to secure their place in their own society at home.

-“The British took over a number of colonies from the Dutch in 1796 so the opportunities for Brits and Scots were opening up towards the end of the 1800s,” says David Alston, a historian whose book Slaves and Highlanders examines links to slavery across the far north of the country.
+“The British took over a number of colonies from the Dutch in 1796 so the opportunities for Brits and Scots were opening up towards the start of the 1800s,” says David Alston, a historian whose book Slaves and Highlanders examines links to slavery across the far north of the country.

 Middling ranks of landowners sent their families — it was the sons of people who owned small estates and quite a lot of sons of Church of Scotland minsters.
 They were going out there purely to make money